-The jam is very versatile.
+This easy small batch jam is very versatile.
 I use it on toast in the morning, and I’m also using it as an appetizer on a cracker with soft, ripe, goat cheese, this strawberry jam, and chopped basil.

 One of my favorite ways to use this is on vanilla ice cream—a dollop of the cooked jam and a few chopped fresh strawberries for contrast.
 Add a splash of amaretto (and sometimes I include a crumbled amaretti cookie) and you have a wonderful summer dessert that I serve often.